Equestrian Federation of Pakistan

 The Equestrian Federation of Pakistan (EFP) is the national governing body to promote and develop equestrian sports in Pakistan.

-Dr. Farooq Ahmad is the current president of EFP.
+Sahibzada Sultan Muhammad Ali is the current president of EFP.

 History

 It was formed in 1980 and was under the control of Pakistan Army.
 However, in 2013, the EFP Board of Directors decided to shift its headquarters to Pakistan Rangers.
 The sport of polo, previously under EFP, was given to Pakistan Polo Association.

 Disciplines

 The EFP is responsible for the following disciplines: